East Williston station: History

 East Williston's station house opened in February 1880 by the Glen Cove Branch Rail Road.
-It originally contained a freight house and wooden platform shelters that were closed during the mid-20th Century.
-The third rail was installed from Mineola to East Williston in June 1934 because there were originally plans to electrify the entire Oyster Bay Branch, however this did not occur.
-It was also a convenient, less-busy location to turn back electric trains to Mineola, a service since made redundant by subsequent extensions of the electrification to Hicksville and beyond.
+It originally contained a freight house and wooden platform shelters that were closed during the mid-20th century.
+The third rail was installed from Mineola to East Williston in June 1934; there were originally plans to electrify the entire Oyster Bay Branch – however, this did not occur.
+East Williston was also a more convenient and less busy location for turning back electric trains to Mineola – a service since made redundant by subsequent extensions of the electrification to Hicksville and points east.

-The canopies surrounding the station house began to sag by 1960, and the LIRR considered closing it along with Albertson station, and combining the two stations in between the current existing ones.
+The canopies surrounding the station house began to sag by 1960.
+That same year, the LIRR considered closing both the East Williston station and the Albertson station, and combining the two stations in between the current existing ones; the project also would have eliminated the grade crossing with Hillside Avenue (NY 25B), adjacent to the station.
 However, after a great deal of community opposition, those plans were shelved, and East Williston's canopies were restored between 1965 and 1966.

-High level platforms were added in December 1982.
+High level platforms were added to the station in December 1982.
 These projects did little to keep the station house in stable condition, and it was closed on December 10, 1996.
-Since then, it has operated as little more than a pair of sheltered high-level platforms with ticket vending machines and handicapped access ramps.
+Since then, it has operated as little more than a pair of sheltered high-level platforms with ticket vending machines and accessible ramps.
 Efforts to preserve the original station house failed when it was found to be too structurally unstable, and it was razed on December 11, 2004.
 Some in the community have been considering building a whole new version of the original station house, but have instead opted for a decorative open-air shelter.

 Station layout

-The station has two high-level side platforms, each 10 cars long.
+The station has two high-level side platforms, each long enough to accommodate 10 train cars.